interlock-network/interlock-docs/faq.md

 to flag harmful websites that we miss, or unflag nonharmful websites.
 You can also choose to share some/all/none (the default is none) of your browsing data with us, so that we can enrich our threat-intelligence dataset.
-For doing these things you can receive $ILOCK Tokens, which you can exchange for other currencies at an exchange, or use them with our other products.
+For doing these things you can receive $INTR Tokens, which you can exchange for other currencies at an exchange, or use them with our other products.
 You can also use these tokens to *stake* any grey-area-entities that we have accumulated (i.e. entities that our